 - Plant diversity research

 - Plant pathology research

 - Scientific publications

 A large number of the terrestrial orchids in NSW are currently listed as threatened under the NSW Threatened Species Conservation Act (1995); some of these species require ex situ conservation as part of an integrated plan to promote their recovery.
 As a mycorrhizal association is needed for the germination of many terrestrial orchids in their natural environment, ex situ conservation of the orchids also requires the conservation of their fungal partners.
-At the Australian Botanic Garden, Mount Annan, we have been testing a technique (encapsulation-dehydration) that enables the simultaneous storage of orchid seed and the fungus required for germination.
+At the Australian PlantBank, we tested a technique (encapsulation-dehydration) that enables the simultaneous storage of orchid seeds and the fungus required for germination.
 Encapsulation-dehydration was initially developed for the cryopreservation of Solanum shoot tips and was subsequently modified at the Royal Botanic Gardens Kew for terrestrial orchids.
-The technique consists of mixing the seed and fungus together in a solution of sodium alginate, then pipetting the mixture drop-by-drop into a solution of calcium chloride to form individual beads.
-The beads are then soaked in a sucrose solution and allowed to dehydrate prior to storage.
+The technique consists of mixing the seeds and fungus together in a solution of sodium alginate, then pipetting the mixture drop-by-drop into a solution of calcium chloride to form individual beads.
+The beads are soaked in a sucrose solution and are then dehydrated prior to storage.

-An experiment has been underway for the past 12 months to determine the effect of storage temperature and storage duration on the ability of the fungus to grow, and the seed to germinate, when stored in this manner.
-To date, we have successfully germinated beads held for twelve months at -18 and -196 °C. In addition, seedlings produced in this way have proven to be quite robust and able to be transferred directly from the laboratory to pot culture, a procedure that often incurs heavy losses.
+We conducted an experiment to determine the effect of storage temperature and storage duration on the ability of the fungus to grow, and the seeds to germinate, when stored in this manner.
+To date, we have successfully germinated beads held for up to two years at -196°C. The seedlings produced during the experiment proved to be quite robust and were able to be transferred directly from the laboratory to pot culture, a procedure that often incurs heavy losses in orchid propagation.

 What are terrestrial orchids?